-The recommended dosage in patients with mild (CrCl greater or equal to 50 and less than 80 mL/min) renal impairment is the same as the recommended dosage for patients with normal renal function [see Warnings and Precautions (5.9), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
+- The recommended dosage in patients with mild (CrCl greater or equal to 50 and less than 80 mL/min) renal impairment is the same as the recommended dosage for patients with normal renal function [see Warnings and Precautions (5.9), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)]. - In patients with severe [creatinine clearance (CrCl) less than 30 mL/min] or moderate (CrCl greater than or equal to 30 and less than 50 mL/min) renal impairment (CrCl calculated using the Cockcroft-Gault equation with actual body weight), the maximum recommended dosage is QSYMIA 7.5 mg/46 mg once daily. - Avoid use of QSYMIA in patients with end-stage renal disease on dialysis.

-2.6 Recommended Dosage in Patients with Hepatic Impairment
+2.5 Recommended Dosage in Patients with Hepatic Impairment